UWB-ACM/CTCI/2020-02-Spring/3_trees/README.md

    current root must be the LCA of both of the target nodes.
 We return the current root.
 3. Is the root's value **greater** than both of the target nodes?
-If so, both nodes must be in the _left-hand side_ of the tree.
+If so, both nodes must be in the _left-hand subtree_.
 So, we call the same method on the left-hand child of the current node and return the result of that call.
 4. Is the root's value **less** than both of the target nodes?
-If so, we search the _right-hand_ tree and return the result.
+If so, we search the _right-hand_ subtree and return the result.
 5. At this point, the only other possible outcome is that the target nodes are **divided between the two child subtrees** of the current root.
 If this is the case, the current node is the Lowest Common